DiamonC/observer/README.md

 # How to Run

 The reccomended way to run observer is in a docker container.
-The name of the container is `diamonc/observer`.
-Make sure the default port (3000 by default) is forwarded.
-Quartz, our backend, will need to be running (as a docker container prefferably) as well for the panel to have function, but quartz is still in very very early developnment
+You can pull the image with `docker pull arthmc/observer:latest`, and run with `docker run -p 3000:3000 arthmc/observer:latest`, with the `-p` flag exposing port 3000.

-### Check out our [backend](https://github.com/diamonc/quartz)'s progress
+### Check out our [backend](https://github.com/arthmc/quartz)'s progress

 ## Why Arth Panel?
 The main difference between an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.